UKnow: A Unified Knowledge Protocol with Multimodal Knowledge Graph Datasets for Reasoning and Vision-Language Pre-Training: Introduction

 \section{Introduction}

 Recent efforts have been attracted to leverage the \textit{multimodal knowledge graph}~\cite{multi} for data-driven intelligence.
-The multimodal knowledge graph is biologically inspired by the human mastery knowledge network~\cite{knowledgesur}.
-Based on its format of complex network, the multimodal knowledge graph naturally enables modeling of heterogeneous data~\cite{mmkgr,wang2019multimodal}.
+Inspired by the human mastery knowledge network~\cite{knowledgesur}, we consider that the multimodal knowledge graph, which naturally accommodates heterogeneous data based on its format of complex network~\cite{mmkgr,wang2019multimodal}, is well suited for constructing a unified knowledge criterion from the perspective of data.
 Driven by the multimodal knowledge graph, models can easily introduce external knowledge~\cite{knowledge}, discover long-range relations~\cite{NELL995} and understand more logical semantics~\cite{yago}.

-However, existing datasets of the multimodal knowledge graph are either limited by their scale or only focused on single task of common-sense reasoning~\cite{wn9,FBTXTIMG}.
-Consequently, it is imperative to construct a multimodal knowledge graph dataset with large-scale and rich-logic.
-Given such a benchmark, more fundamental problems can be reached in lower layers.
+However, existing datasets of the multimodal knowledge graph commonly focus on only one task like common-sense reasoning~\cite{wn9,FBTXTIMG} due to their limited scale and irregular data organization.
+Therefore, it is imperative to construct a well-organized multimodal knowledge graph dataset with large-scale and rich-logic, which enables delving into deeper foundational problems in lower layers, such as the knowledge based vision-language pre-training.